 In addition, the bill would allow a terminally ill patient to obtain a marriage or civil union license via: (1) the appearance of an attorney-in-fact by one or both parties; or (2) telephonic communication, under oath and verified by a witness of legal age, with the licensing officer.

-The bill approved by the Assembly Judiciary Committee and will now go to the Assembly Speaker for further consideration.
+The bill was approved by the Assembly Judiciary Committee.